Cherry Hardwood Electronics Enclosure — Design Summary¶

 Joint geometry¶

-Housing (female undercut):
+Base (female undercut):

-Wall plate (male rail):
+Wall Dock (male rail):

 Why blunted tips: